wangxiaoyunanne/docs/source/hive_scaling.html.md

 The computation cost is in the order of O(|E|/p), if each iteration all vertices are looking for possible location updates from neighbors.
-Because the spatial median function has a lot of mathmatical compuation inside, particularly a haversine() for each edge, the constant factor hidden by O() is large; for simplicity, 100 is used as the constant factor here.
-Assuming boardcasting every vertex's location gives the upper bound of communication, but in reality, the communication should be much less: 1) not every vertex updates location every iteration; 2) vertices may not have neighbors on each GPUs, so instead of broadcast, p2p communication may be used to reduce the
+Because the spatial median function has a lot of mathematical computation inside, particularly a haversine() for each edge, the constant factor hidden by O() is large; for simplicity, 100 is used as the constant factor here.
+Assuming broadcasting every vertex's location gives the upper bound of communication, but in reality, the communication should be much less: 1) not every vertex updates location every iteration; 2) vertices may not have neighbors on each GPUs, so instead of broadcast, p2p communication may be used to reduce the